Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_global/03_namespaces/03_namespaces.rst

 Using-declaration
 #################

 Introduces names from other namespaces to current namespace or block scope (if used inside a function).
-Since C++20 there is also :cch:`using enum` (explained in lesson about :cch:`enum`).

 .. cch::
     :code_path: using_declaration.cpp